📝 Async PR & Smart-Paste Tokens

 Creating a PR

 Open Collab → Create PR… after you've made and saved some edits.
-The dialog shows what'll be included in the bundle and gives you two share modes:
+The dialog shows what'll be included (the commits and hunk counts since your last share), a message field, and a live size readout, with three ways to share:

 The PR's scope is automatically "everything since your last share" - the local commit history (sidecar file) is the source of truth.
 If you've shared 3 PRs already, the 4th covers only the changes since the 3rd.